stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-This problem can be amplified when working with closures.
+This problem gets worse with closures.
 Swift privileges single-line closures with implicit returns and better-inferred return types.
-This can lead to a lot more boilerplate and ceremony.
+Extracting associated values requires multiple lines, which leads to more boilerplate and ceremony.

 ``` swift
 array.filter { result -> Bool in